officio-indrajeet/officio-indrajeet/README.md

 # Indrajeet kumar

 ## Hi 👋,
-I'm Indrajeet, I'm a software developer at Stibo Systems 👨‍💻 who is passionate about web technologies and open source.
+I'm Indrajeet, I'm a Software developer at Stibo Systems 👨‍💻 who is passionate about web technologies and open source.
 🏄‍♂️.

 - 🔭 I’m currently working on web development